Terms and Conditions

 Subject to earlier termination as provided below, this Agreement is for the Order Term as specified in the Service Order.
 Either party may terminate this Agreement with or without cause, at any time, upon thirty (30) days’ prior written notice to the other party.

 6. EVENT CANCELLATIONS AND RESCHEDULING

-Confirmed events can be canceled or rescheduled up to seven (7) business days prior to the event date, unless otherwise agreed to in writing.
-The Nonprofit Donation for an event canceled or rescheduled less than seven (7) business days in advance is non-refundable.
+Virtual and on-demand events can be rescheduled up to 3 business days in advance or canceled up to 7 business days in advance, and in-person events can be canceled or rescheduled up to 7 business days in advance, unless otherwise agreed in writing.
+The pledged Nonprofit Donation for an event canceled or rescheduled with less notice than stated above is non-refundable.
 Canceled events do not count towards Customer’s prepaid event package usage.
-If supplies were purchased in advance on behalf of Customer and with Customer’s prior written approval, such costs will not be refunded.
-Transaction Fees will not be refunded for events canceled by Customers on the platform access only plan.
+If supplies were purchased in advance on behalf of Customer and with Customer’s prior approval, such costs will not be refunded.
+Transaction Fees will not be refunded for events canceled by Customers on the Platform Access Only plan.

 7. WARRANTY AND DISCLAIMER